 Timothy Burke, author of Lifebuoy Men, Lux Women: Commodification, Consumption and Cleanliness in Modern Zimbabwe

-Bianca Murillo is Associate Professor of History at California State University, Dominguez Hills.
+Bianca Murillo is an associate professor of History at California State University, Dominguez Hills.
 Her work has appeared in Africa, Gender & History, and Enterprise and Society.